The Girl Who Was... Death

 The Girl Who Was ...
-Death is the debut album by Devil Doll.
+Death is the second album and first released by Italian-Slovenian rock band Devil Doll.
 Its official release date was March 4, 1989, but there was a pre-release of cassette tapes in December 1988.
 This was the second album by Devil Doll, but their first to be released to the public (the group's first release, The Mark of the Beast, had only one copy pressed, which was owned by the leading band member, Mr. Doctor).

 Background

-The album was entirely written by Mr. Doctor and is based on a television series by Patrick McGoohan called The Prisoner.
+The album was entirely written by Mr. Doctor and is based on the television series The Prisoner by Patrick McGoohan.
 The first edition of the album was pressed into 500 copies, but only 150 would survive Mr. Doctor's strange artistic vision.
 The 150 copies were handed out after a live performance of the album and the remaining 350 LPs were burned by Mr. Doctor after the show.
 In each album handed out was a unique inlay written by Mr. Doctor personally.
 The album was released under several different editions throughout the years—most notably by the band's official fan club, now the only source from which to obtain any of the band's material.